nutterb/HydeNet/cran-comments.md

 returned the expected NOTE about the package maintainer and license file.

+The Ubuntu checks also returned a NOTE about not checking for cyclic dependencies.
+This NOTE was note returned on any of the other checks.

 ## Downstream dependencies
 There are no downstream dependencies for this package at this time.

+Many thanks, and have a great day.